Subdivision 1. Mandatory offer of insurance benefits.

 letters, if typewritten, which states:

-Under Minnesota law, a personal automobile insurance policy must: (1) cover the rental
+Under Minnesota law, a personal automobile insurance policy issued in Minnesota must

-of this motor vehicle against damage to the vehicle and against loss of use of the vehicle;
+cover the rental of this motor vehicle against damage to the vehicle and against loss of use

-vehicle.
-Therefore, purchase of any collision damage waiver or similar insurance affected
+of the vehicle.
+Therefore, purchase of any collision damage waiver or similar insurance

 No collision damage waiver or other insurance offered as part of or in conjunction with a